The 9 Most Important Trout Rigs (With Pictures)

 - Fixed bobber rig

-Each of these rigs is well suited for baiting your hook with natural baits like worms, maggots, minnows, corn, salmon eggs, or scented baits like powerbait.
-In addition, all of them can be used to fish passively, by casting out your rig and then waiting for a trout to pass by and take the bait.
+In addition, all of them can be used for fishing passively, by casting out your fishing rig and then waiting for a trout to pass by and take the bait.

 When using a slip sinker with a worm as bait, it’s important to make sure that your baited hook floats in the water, as trout will not eat it if it’s lying directly on the bottom.
 Traditionally, this has been done by injecting air into the worm with a worm syringe (which you can get in most tackle shops).

-The best hook type to use for this is a baitkeeper hook, which prevents the worm from sliding down the shank of the hook.
+The best hook type to use for this rig is a baitkeeper hook, which prevents the worm from sliding down the shank of the hook.

-Minnow rigs for trout
+Minnow rigs

-The best trout rigging to use with minnows is either the slip bobber rig, or the fixed bobber rig.
+The best trout rig to use with minnows is either the slip bobber rig, or the fixed bobber rig.
 Your hook size should be between size 8 and 12 (depending on the size of the minnow).
 The best way to hook a minnow for trout is through the upper lip.

 Small fish form a large part of the diet of many trout species, which is why they can be such a good bait.